 There were and still are many.
 The major ones include…

 The real Roman Forum’s real growth came about during the 2nd Century BC as a consequence of the power, opulence and riches gained following the end of the conquest of Italy, the Punic wars against Carthage and of parts of the orient including Greece.
+It was at this time that the first Roman Basilicas were built in the forum, replacing earlier “Atria” buildings which had been used for a variety of public services also including legal proceedings for the freeing of slaves or storing the census records.

 The state archive, the “Tabularium” still visible today, was added a century later and constituted the beginning of the forum’s architectural transformation completed by Caesar and Augustus.
 The latter focused on the forum’s use as a centre for his own political propaganda.